rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/Tagging.md

 #### How does the tagging work

 The output from rsync is parsed and numbers are extracted.
 After parsing of output, the numbers decide if there is tagging of data to be synchronized.
-The algorithm for tagging is refactored from version 2.3.9 to version 2.4.0.

 ##### Latest version of rsync